 Saleah sat in the dappled sunlight of the hanging gardens of Egypt.

-She thought sadly that they were long non-existent in the modern age, one of her favorite time periods, when she felt a tug against her mental leashes.
+She thought sadly that they were long non-existent in the modern age, one of her favorite periods when she felt a tug against her mental leashes.

-Perhaps she better check in on her favorite Valkyrie finding the proper ley line crossing she shifted into her favorite rainbow tabby and jumped.
+Perhaps she had better check in on her favorite Valkyrie to find the proper ley line crossing she shifted into her favorite rainbow tabby and jumped.
 Landing four paws firm in front of the doors to the black Rose guild...interesting.

 Had her tail been present, it would have swished in excitement.

 Still, she settled her porcelain hand against the dark wood and pushed.
 Looks can deceive, and this petal looked quite fragile.